stephendawsondev/ConsoleConnections/README.md

 - Once logged in, create a new app by clicking on the create app button
 - Pick a unique name for the app, select a region, and click create app.
 - On the next page select the settings tab and scroll down to Config Vars.
 If there are any files that should be hidden like credentials and API keys they should be added here.
 In this project, there are credentials that need to be protected.
 To do this I have created a config var and added CREDS as the key and the content of the creds.json file as a value.
 - Scroll down to Buildpacks.
-The buildpacks will install further dependencies that are not included in the `requirements.txt`.
-For this project, there are two buildpacks required - Python and Nodejs.
+The Buildpacks will install further dependencies that are not included in the `requirements.txt`.
+For this project, there are two Buildpacks required - Python and Nodejs.
 - Select the deploy section from the tab in the menu.
 - The deployment method for this project is GitHub.
 Once selected, confirm that we want to connect to GitHub, search for the repository name and click connect to connect the Heroku app to our GitHub code.
 - Scroll further down to the deploy section where automatic deploys can be enabled, which means that the app will update every time code is pushed to GitHub.
 Click deploy and wait for the app to be built.
 Once this is done, a message should appear letting us know that the app was successfully deployed with a view button to see the app.